hdShang/arxiv-daily/docs/cs-CV/2025-09-04/papers/250903986v1-promptception-how-sensitive-are-large-multimodal-models-to-prompts.md

 ---
 layout: default
-title: Promptception: How Sensitive Are Large Multimodal Models to Prompts?
+title: "Promptception: How Sensitive Are Large Multimodal Models to Prompts?"
 ---

 # Promptception: How Sensitive Are Large Multimodal Models to Prompts?